argapost/Incompact3d/README.md

 [![Build Status](https://travis-ci.org/xcompact3d/Incompact3d.svg?branch=master)](https://travis-ci.org/xcompact3d/Incompact3d)

+**ATTENTION:** A preview of the new release called Xcompact3d is available on the release branch.
+To obtain it, do:

+   git checkout --track origin/release

+this will setup a new branch called release.
+You can switch back and forth by running

+   git checkout <branch>

+For further instructions, see README.md on the release branch.

 ## The Incompact3d solver

 Incompact3d is Fortran-MPI solver for the incompressible Navier-Stokes equations along with multiple scalar transport equations based on compact finite-difference schemes.